 Arrange for Bail

 Posting bail is usually a mandatory requirement to stay out of jail prior to conviction.
 You may require the help of a bail bondsman if you cannot arrange for the lump sum amount.
 The bondsman will pay for your bail and charge a fee for their services.
 By posting bail, the bondsman is acting as your guarantor; he/she is then obligated to make sure that you appear at all court hearings.
+The specialized bail bond attorneys working at Jezic & Moyse can help negotiate your bail to something more manageable, helping you spend less time in jail overall.

 Bring up Witnesses